frob/frob.github.com/content/posts/2018-02-15-rearchitecting-for-drupal8.md

 ## Custom Development

-This is where the largest changes where made.
+This is where the largest changes were made.

 -   Custom development
--   This is where the largest changes where made, but maybe not where it was expected.
+-   This is where the largest changes were made, but maybe not where it was expected.

 ### Not Much